mgenware/kangxi-editor/README.md

 ### Example

 - Clone or download this repo
-- Build the project `yarn && yarn r build`
+- Build the project `npm i && npm run r build`
-- Run the example in browser `yarn r serve`
+- Run the example in browser `npm run r serve`

 ### API